microsoft/bedrock/gitops/azure-devops/README.md

     flux-memcached-59947476d9-49xs6   1/1     Running   0          24h
     ```

-4. Monitor the logs of your flux using the command `kubectl logs POD_NAME -n flux` to ensure that the initial manifest YAML files are being applied to yourt cluster.
+4. Monitor the logs of your running Flux instance using the command `kubectl logs POD_NAME -n flux` to ensure that the initial manifest YAML files are being applied to your cluster.
 ```
 $ kubectl logs flux-7d459f5f9-c2wtd -n flux
 ts=2019-02-14T19:37:55.332948174Z caller=main.go:156 version=1.10.1